What is contactless payment security?

 In 2016, we asked volunteers to use their tap-and-pay cards on the high street, spending between £20 and £30 each time, and to keep shopping until they were asked for a Pin, to see how much a thief could spend unchecked.

-A thief could potentially use the cancelled card without the retailer or bank realising.
+A thief could potentially have used a cancelled contactless card without the retailer or bank realising.

 Fraudulent offline payments should be stopped by a Pin request, assuming of course the fraudster doesn't know what it is, but as our 2016 investigation showed, some banks are slack when it comes to this security measure.

-Ultimately, if a cancelled contactless card is used, it's your bank's responsibility to investigate and you shouldn't be left out of pocket.
+If a fraudster does manage to use a card that you've reported lost or stolen, it's your bank's responsibility to investigate and you shouldn't be left out of pocket.

 Can contactless cards be skimmed?